Catsudemo/JavaScript1/README.md

 > Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/JavaScript1/pulls).
+If you find better tutorials or links, please share them by [opening a pull request](https://github.com/FooCoding/JavaScript1/pulls).

-# HackYourFuture - JavaScript 1
+# JavaScript 1

 Here you can find course content and homework for the JavaScript 1 module